 To offer strength and comfort — In this time of troubled ways.

-Financial Planner, Integrated Service Center, Long Beach
+Personal Service Coordinator, Integrated Service Center, Long Beach

 We stand in solidarity with and offer our complete and unending support to the Asian American and Pacific Islander community.
 We vociferously condemn the reprehensible, racist attacks and violence directed at their community, and will continue to be active allies with Asian Americans and Pacific Islanders in their ongoing struggle for social and racial justice in our country.